nus-mmsys/LibreDF/README.md

 3) Plugin developer manual
 =======================

-Plugin developers must implement new filters in filter folder.
+Plug-in developers must implement new filters in filter folder.
 A filter inherits from the Filter class.
 Each filter must define a set of ports and their data type.
 The filter then implements init() and process() functions.

 Here is an example of a filter implementation: